 - Small hero: this section is a smaller version of the regular hero with less space for a subtitle.

 - Introduction: this section consists of a title, text area, and a link.
+If you click Full HTML, you can also embed a video, create links, and further design the text.
 It can be used to introduce the site or page.
 The link can be configured differently for people who have and have not logged in.

 - Featured content: this section is where topics, events, groups, members, basic and book pages and other landing pages can be featured.
+The image will be retrieved depending on the Hero image of the chosen content.
 For each section, a maximum of three items can be featured.
-A link can be added to each section for people to see more as well as a picture.
+A link can be added to each section for people to see more.

 - Block: this section consists of two parts.
 In the left part, the latest activities of the community can be shown.
 Users can specify the number of activities that are shown.
-In the right part, users can choose between 4 blocks: the latest topics, latest groups, latest users, or activity overview of the community.
+Moreover, there are the options to choose either a complete activity stream with/ out post form or a personalized one that adapts to the user.
+In the right part, users can choose between various blocks: the latest topics, latest groups, latest users, upcoming events, community statistics, and new a customized content block.
 A link can also be added to the bottom of this section.

 - Accordion: This section consists of a vertically stacked list of items, such as labels or information.
 Each item can be "expanded" or "collapsed" to reveal the content associated with that item.
 There can be zero expanded items, one, or several.
 The accordion is often used for FAQs.

 To learn how to configure the landing pages in depth, watch the videos below.

 Each section is explained in a separate video.
 In the last video (Video 5) you'll learn how to reorder sections or add a section in between other sections.
 It also explains how you can add a landing page as a link in your menu.